 The twig coasters I made are an example of wood and resin coasters, but the same basic rules apply if you are using any type of wood with the resin and any type of design.
 You want to make sure the wood is sealed before applying the resin.

-Another example of a wood and resin coaster are my Wood and Resin Tree Coasters.
+Another example of a wood and resin coaster is my Wood and Resin Tree Coasters.
 It is a totally different look, but I needed to seal that wood before adding the resin too!

 Tip For Working With Wood and Resin